Help us remain the creative heart of the community

 Led by Future Arts Centres, 60 arts centres and libraries worked with commissioned artists and local communities to create special cultural events, exhibitions and performances that were meaningful to people living in these places and across the UK.

-Queen’s Hall Arts worked with the community linked to RAF Spadeadam, a military base on the Northumberland and Cumbria border.
+Queen’s Hall Arts worked with the community linked to RAF Spadeadam, a military base on the Northumberland and Cumbria border, commissioning Creative Producer and multimedia participatory artist Emma Tominey to run workshops inspired by Simon Armitage’s poem Freedom Road, exploring what freedom means to them.

 Here's a video of award-winning poet, playwright, musician and novelist Simon Armitage performing his poem, Freedom Road